hjylewis/babel-plugin-inline-i18n-messages/README.md

 }
 ```

+Once you create your [getMessage](/examples/react-intl/i18n/getMessage.js) and [addMessages](/examples/react-intl/src/i18n/messages.js) functions and plug the messages into your `<IntlProvider/>`, you should be ready to go.

 See a full react-intl example [here](/examples/react-intl).

 For a more advanced example that pre-compiles the message into an AST using [intl-messageformat-parser](https://www.npmjs.com/package/intl-messageformat-parser) see this [example](/examples/react-intl-advanced).